 Sec.
 19. Disability Retirement in the Line of Duty.

-(a) An `Application for Disability Retirement in the Line of Duty' shall be filed by the Member or his department head with the Administrator, provided that the Member has applied for and been granted workers' compensation benefits on account of this disability.
+(a) An `Application for Disability Retirement in the Line of Duty' shall be filed by the Member or his department head with the Administrator, provided that the Member has applied for and been granted workers' compensation benefits on account of the disability.

 (b) An `Application for Disability Retirement in the Line of Duty' shall be administered pursuant to the Disability Regulations adopted by the Board of Trustees from time to time and approved by the City of Charlotte and administered in a uniform and nondiscriminatory manner.
 The Administrator shall request the Board of Trustees to conduct a hearing on the Application for Disability Retirement in the Line of Duty pursuant to the provisions of the Disability Regulations.
 The Member or any person filing on the Member's behalf or the Administrator may appeal from any order of the Board to the Superior Court of Mecklenburg County, within 10 days of the order.
 The appeal to the Superior Court shall be upon the record of the proceeding before the Board at the hearing.

-(c) Effective July 1, 1999, upon retirement pursuant to the provisions of this section, a Member shall receive a monthly benefit equal to the greater of seventy-eight percent (78%) of Final Average Salary or two and six-tenths percent (2.6%) of Final Average Salary multiplied by his Membership Service Credit, not to exceed the Final Average Salary limits imposed by section 415 of the Internal Revenue Code, as amended, but not less than nine hundred two dollars and seventy-five cents ($902.75) per month.
-Effective July 1, 1988, prior to his retirement pursuant to the provisions of this Section, but not thereafter, a Member may elect to receive an Actuarial Equivalent, computed as of the effective date of his retirement, of his monthly amount payable throughout his life, and nominate a Beneficiary in accordance with the provisions of the Option 5, Fifty Percent (50%) Joint and Survivor Benefit, as set forth in subsection (g) of Section 17.
+(c) Effective July 1, 1999, upon retirement pursuant to the provisions of this section, a Member shall receive a monthly benefit equal to the greater of seventy-eight percent (78%) of his Final Average Salary or two and six-tenths percent (2.6%) of his Final Average Salary multiplied by his Membership Service Credit, not to exceed the limits imposed by section 415 of the Internal Revenue Code, as amended, but not less than nine hundred two dollars and seventy-five cents ($902.75) per month.
+Effective July 1, 1988, prior to his retirement pursuant to the provisions of this Section, but not thereafter, a Member may elect to receive an Actuarial Equivalent, computed as of the effective date of his retirement, of his monthly benefit payable throughout his life, and nominate a Beneficiary in accordance with the provisions of the Option 5, Fifty Percent (50%) Joint and Survivor Benefit, as set forth in subsection (g) of Section 17.
 The Actuarial Equivalent for all Members retiring pursuant to this Section shall be computed in accordance with the Unisex Mortality Table for 1984 set forward one year in age, with interest at six percent (6%).
 Benefits payable under this Section shall be effective on the date of approval by the Board of Trustees or upon exhaustion of workers' compensation benefits, whichever is later.
-Also, disability retirement benefits payable under this Section may be adjusted by the disability retirement regulations adopted pursuant to the requirements contained in subsection (b) of this Section.
+Also, disability retirement benefits payable under this Section may be adjusted in accordance with the Disability Regulations adopted pursuant to the requirements of subsection (b) of this Section.
 A Retiree receiving disability retirement benefits shall revert to a service retirement as specified in Section 15 and shall receive the greater of such disability retirement benefits or his Accrued Benefit as determined as of the last date of active employment with the Charlotte Fire Department at such time as the Retiree's attained age and Membership Service Credit meet the requirements for a service retirement.

 Sec.
 20. Disability Retirement not in the Line of Duty.